 The wider life sciences sector employs 250,000 people in roles such as drug discovery, trials and development, medical devices manufacturing and more.

-From biomedical engineers and scientists to geneticists, chemists to pharmacologists, neuroscientists to psychologists, these roles are contributing to major challenges such as the Covid-19 pandemic and the climate emergency.
+From biomedical engineers and scientists to geneticists, chemists to pharmacologists, neuroscientists to psychologists, these roles are contributing to major challenges such as the Covid-19 pandemic.

-Our programmes allow you to pursue your interest in science and develop a career with applications to healthcare and medicine.
-Whether you aspire to solve medical challenges as a laboratory-based researcher, change lives by developing new medical devices or enter into healthcare management, we offer an exciting range of entry routes.
+Our masters degrees allow you to pursue your interest in science and develop a career with applications to healthcare and medicine.
+Whether you aspire to solve medical challenges as a laboratory-based researcher, change lives by developing new medical devices or contribute to public health initiatives, we offer an exciting range of entry routes.

 Our graduates have gone on to amazing careers in the health sector and beyond.

-Tasqeen Ahmed studied Biochemistry and is now a Vaccines and Immunisation Senior Policy Advisor for the Department of Health.
-Watch her video below or explore more alumni stories.
+Tasqeen Ahmed studied BSc Biochemistry and then MSc Cancer and Molecular Pathology and Genomics at Queen Mary, and is now a Vaccines and Immunisation Senior Policy Advisor for the Department of Health.
+Hear her story below.